Big Brother 15 (American season): Summary

 Following David's eviction, HouseGuests competed in the "Big Brother BBQ" Head of Household competition.
 For this competition, HouseGuests competed as partners to transfer barbecue sauce from one side of the backyard to the other in an attempt to fill up a bowl and retrieve a ball inside; the first duo to retrieve their ball would be the winners, and would decide which of the pair would be the Head of Household.
-Aaryn and Jeremy were the winning couple, choosing Aaryn the new Head of Household.
+Aaryn and Jeremy were the winning couple, choosing Aaryn as the new Head of Household.
 She immediately had to choose four HouseGuests to be the Have-Nots for the week: Andy, Candice, Elissa, and Helen.
 On Day 15, Aaryn nominated Elissa and Helen for eviction, with Elissa being her main target.
 Elissa later learned that she had been selected to be the "M.V.P." for the second week in a row.
 On Day 16, Elissa nominated Jeremy for eviction.
 When picking players for the Power of Veto competition, Amanda and Nick were selected to compete; GinaMarie was selected to host.
 That night, HouseGuests competed in the "In the Balance" Power of Veto competition.
 Jeremy was the winner of the Power of Veto.
-On Day 18, Jeremy used Power of Veto on himself, with Elissa nominating Nick in his place.
+On Day 18, Jeremy used the Power of Veto on himself, with Elissa nominating Nick in his place.
 Following this, Amanda and Helen campaigned to save Elissa, opting rather to evict Nick.
-McCrae, upset with the Moving Company alliance for attempting to turn him against Amanda, later agreed keep Elissa in the house.
+McCrae, upset with the Moving Company alliance for attempting to turn him against Amanda, later agreed to keep Elissa in the house.
 On Day 21, the HouseGuests evicted Nick by a vote of 7-4-0.